There aren’t many people out there who would tell you that you DON’T need product tours for your SaaS.

 - Optimized for usability – that is sticky, memorable and user-friendly

-Good product tours break down the onboarding experience into lots of small steps – each one focused on getting the user to expend the minimum effort to realize something of value.
+Good product tours break down the onboarding experience into lots of small steps – each one focused on getting the user to expend the minimal effort to realize something of value.

 If it’s too long, it will bore people and they’ll switch off.